Skip to main content

 His name is Manousos.
 He has figured out that there is a radio signal frequency that controls the horde because the virus has reconfigured their brains.
 Whether he is onto something, we will have to see.
 That was the last episode.

 So, what is a spiritual take on this?
 My first one is that I have spent too much time trying to watch YouTube videos and today is the last day on that.
-It helped me realize again that filmmaking is an incredibly intricate art and one needs to learn to read cinema and filmmaking (even though this is a TV show).
+It helped me realize again that filmmaking is an incredibly intricate art and one needs to learn to "read" cinema and filmmaking at several levels.
+That this is a TV show makes it no less cinematic.
 But what is the show really about?
 Conformity?
 AI (Gilligan says no, not at all)?
-Politics and our tribalism today (Gilligan seems to point to that, but I don't like politically motivated storytelling?
+Politics and our tribalism today (Gilligan seems to point to that, but I don't like politically motivated storytelling)?
 Human personhood and individuality?
 What is happiness and what brings it?

 Another issue is that the infected humans have all the knowledge of human history in their brains or access to it, but they don't seem to be doing anything with it.
 But then, why should they?
 If someone dies, they just feed the rest of the horde.
 Why bother to create art and study science if it's likely that the whole race will disappear within a certain period--after everyone has died and been eaten and the numbers exponentially swirl downward?
 And no one needs to have children, as that is just more humans.
 It's a cliche, but "a baby is a sign God wants the world to go on," and the lack of childbirth was explored in P.D.
 James' Children of Men.
 So while the virus has made all humans (except 13 of them) happy, it has only given them a stupefying mental state.
 They do not love, they do not really care.
 They just are, in an unsustainable way.